Disclosures

 Changes made over the past several years include:

-- Individual public inspection reports (effective commencing with 2025 inspections – first firm-specific inspection reports expected to be published in the first quarter of 2026 – note that under amended Rule 413, a participating audit firm may not publish or extract portions of any of CPAB’s inspection reports without CPAB’s consent).
+- Note that under amended Rule 413, a participating audit firm may not publish or extract portions of any of CPAB’s inspection reports without CPAB’s consent

 - Mandatory disclosure of reporting issuer-specific inspection results to their audit committee.
-Most firms registered with CPAB already voluntarily participated in this disclosure.
+(Most firms registered with CPAB already voluntarily participated in this disclosure.)

-- Disclosing significant enforcement actions imposed on a firm (effective January 2023).
+- Disclosing significant enforcement actions imposed on a firm

-- Disclosing recommendations which were included in a firm report but not addressed by the firm (effective January 2023).
+- Disclosing recommendations which were included in a firm report but not addressed by the firm

-- Implementing changes required to improve operational efficiency and administrative processes.
+- Implementing changes required to improve operational efficiency and administrative processes

 The intent of these changes is to provide greater transparency for the investing public, audit committee chairs and other stakeholders, and support CPAB’s oversight of public accounting firms that audit Canadian reporting issuers.